EI Calculator Canada 2026 | Employment Insurance Benefits

 Key Tips

-- ✓Apply as soon as you stop working.
+- ✓Apply for EI as soon as employment ends to avoid delays.

 Related Calculators